-1. Make a few campus visits.
+- Make a few campus visits.
 You can visit unannounced, as we mentioned earlier.
 In addition, graduate schools usually offer two ways to visit campus.
 Both will most likely appear on the website for each institution and under the section dealing with applying, and are as follows:

-2. Most institutions provide opportunities to visit during the academic year.
+- Most institutions provide opportunities to visit during the academic year.
 Visitors can usually attend classes, take a campus tour, meet current students and talk with someone in the admissions office.
 If an admissions interview is required as part of the application process, have the interview as part of the visit.
 Some institutions also have special campus visit programs, which include sessions on the admissions process, financial aid, housing, student life, career services and more.
 Most often, these special programs take place in the fall.

-3. Another way to have a “campus visit” is to find out if admissions information sessions (also called receptions) are being held close to where you live.
+- Another way to have a “campus visit” is to find out if admissions information sessions (also called receptions) are being held close to where you live.
 Many graduate schools recruit in areas they have identified as strong or developing markets.
 This provides a great way to get to know the institution better, especially if you are not able to go there for a visit.

-4. If possible, divide things in such a way that between campus visits and local admissions presentations, you will be able to “visit” all of your options before applying.
+- If possible, divide things in such a way that between campus visits and local admissions presentations, you will be able to “visit” all of your options before applying.

-5. Make sure to evaluate your visit on your spreadsheet as soon as possible after it is completed, so that your experiences and impressions will be fresh in your mind.
+- Make sure to evaluate your visit on your spreadsheet as soon as possible after it is completed, so that your experiences and impressions will be fresh in your mind.